nmondal/flower/README.md

 Flower attempts to bridge the gap between structured approach to back-end development via DSL and externalisation of business logic from core execution.

+It is a general purpose, polyglot, configuration driven, DSL based business flow engine designed to democratise backend development.

 Caution:

-This aims to reduce the number of developers required to run a business, not to increase it.
+This aims to *reduce the number of developers* required to run a business, not to increase it to create a tech empire.
-So, trade carefully.

 ![](https://media.tenor.com/VvvknWvV1HEAAAAC/jedi-starwars.gif)

-May be it is not the tool you are looking for.

 ## Objective